SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 A pop up appears containing all products that the returned Guided Answers list are associated to

 **Expected result 2**
+The product list displays product matching the search content.
 Only SAP Fiori Tools appears in Product list

 **Expected result 3**
 Text appears informing the user that the outcomes list has been filtered on product 'SAP Fiori Tools'